innju/covid-19-prediction/README.md

 ![Anaconda](https://img.shields.io/badge/Anaconda-%2344A833.svg?style=for-the-badge&logo=anaconda&logoColor=white)

 # covid-19-prediction
 Covid-19 prediction using deep learning model.
-The purpose is to predict the number of new cases for the next day by tellong the model to predict based on previous 30 days data.
+The purpose is to predict the number of new cases based on previous 30 days data.

 The python scripts uploaded had been tested and run using Spyder(Python 3.8).
 <br>The source of the data used for this analysis is: